onzfonz/comp227/src/content/0/en/part0d.md

 [this animation a few times to see how to make changes to the markdown file](https://imgur.com/blj5aGh) and how to send those changes so that they are recorded on GitHub.

-Because we are editing a markdown file, Webstorm defaults for it to be in preview mode, but if I were to have clicked the middle button it would have shown a split preview between the raw text and what it looks like -
+Because we are editing a markdown file, WebStorm defaults for it to be in preview mode, but if I were to have clicked the middle button it would have shown a split preview between the raw text and what it looks like -
 (instead of flipping back and forth)